-The Group's objective is to develop breakthrough therapies for the treatment of blood diseases.
-Its aim is to change the way in which bone marrow/hematopoietic stem cell transplants are performed and to improve their efficacy.
+The Group's objective is to develop breakthrough therapies for the treatment of blood and autoimmune diseases.

 Strategy and Business Model

 The Group's long-term strategy is to create a suite of products to address current problems associated with bone marrow, or hematopoietic stem cell, transplants.
 The latter represents an important part of the solution to treating blood-related diseases, with the opportunity to improve outcomes through reduced blood stem cell transplant rejection and relapse, and if successful potentially provides long-term cures for these diseases.